smxma/rust-pid-controller/README.md

 # rust-pid-controller
-A simple PID controller to regulate the temperature of my coffee machine using Rust
+A simple PID controller to regulate the temperature of my coffee machine (**Rust)